All content within this page has been reviewed by

 Dr David Nunns, Consultant Gynaecologist

 So you’re probably getting in a bit of a state about your first visit to the gynaecologist.
 BUT we’re here to say that you may actually end up being really glad you went!
-It’s a chance to ask all of those questions you have about your how your body changes during puberty and to find a doctor you’ll want to talk to about private issues.
+It’s a chance to ask all of those questions you have about how your body changes during puberty and to find a doctor you’ll want to talk to about private issues.

 You don’t really need to do anything before a visit or examination (an "internal").
 But you might want to write down when your periods started, when your last period was and how often you have them.